Single-Index Model for Security Returns

 This last equation greatly reduces the computations, since it eliminates the need to calculate the covariance of the securities within a portfolio using historical returns and the covariance of each possible pair of securities in the portfolio.
 With this equation, only the betas of the individual securities and the market variance need to be estimated to calculate covariance.
 Hence, the index model greatly reduces the number of calculations that would otherwise have to be made for a large portfolio of thousands of securities.

 Security Characteristic Line

 The comparison of a stock's excess return can be plotted against the market's excess return on a scatter diagram using linear regression to construct a line that best represents the data points.
-This regression line, called the security characteristic line (SCL), is a graph of both the systematic and the unsystematic risk of a security.
-The intercept of the regression line is the alpha of the security while the slope of the line is equal to its beta.
+This regression line, called the security characteristic line (SCL), is a graph of both the systemic and the unsystematic risk of a security.
+The intercept of the regression line is the alpha of the security while the slope of the line = its beta.

 Single-Index Model and the Capital Asset Pricing Model

 The alpha of a portfolio is the average of the alphas of the individual securities.
 For a large portfolio the average will be zero, since some stocks will have positive alpha whereas others will have negative alpha.
 Hence, the alpha for a market index will be zero.